Call monitoring

 5. Real-time assistance

 Okay.
 So you’re monitoring calls.
-What happens when you notice that certain calls are particularly challenging for your agents?
+What happens when you notice that certain calls are especially challenging for your agents?
 Maybe it’s a difficult pricing question or there’s a new product or feature that’s a little buggy.

 How can you give your agents real-time assistance—without letting your entire day get sucked into helping out with little details on every call?